Reshma-34/reshmas.kelkar.github.io/index.md

 <br>
 _Sales Forecasting | Timeseries (ARIMAX, LSTM)_
 <br>
-Walmart's hierarchical sales data for three US states (California, Texas, Wisconsin) is used to forecast daily sales for the next 28 days.
-Accuracy in forecasting is important as setting up appropriate inventory or service levels.
+Walmart's hierarchical sales data for three US states (CA, TX, WI) is used to forecast daily sales for the next 28 days.
+Forecasting accuracy is important for appropriate inventory or service levels.
-The data was item level, department, product categories, and store details.
-I used traditional statistical methods as well as machine learning algorithm.
+I used traditional statistical as well as ML algorithm.
 Finally combination of both statistical and ML model helped to improve forecasting accuracy.
 <br>
 <br>
 <img src="images/timeseries.jpg?raw=true"/>